rlberry-py/rlberry/docs/basics/environment/environment.md

 # How to use an environment

 This is the world with which the agent interacts.
 The agent can observe this environment, and can perform actions to modify it (but cannot change its rules).
-With rlberry, you can load an existing environment, or create your own.
+With rlberry, you can load an existing environment, or create your own custom environment.

 ## Load rlberry environment